Last Updated on

 A vision statement could be a few sentences or a few paragraphs.
 It should be memorable by you and anyone that is working for you.
 Most artists do not have anyone that works for them.
 If you do have employees that work for you, make sure that you go over your vision with them.

-The first step is to define your core values of your art business.
+The first step is to define what your core values of your art business are.

 Ask yourself these following questions: